The 10 Hiking Essentials You Need to Safely Hit the Trail

 In this article, we take a look at each of the 10 Hiking Essentials, discuss why each one is important, and make specific gear recommendations to help you check the box.

-We have tailored this article to focus primarily on how to apply the 10 Essentials when day hiking.
+We have tailored this article to focus primarily on applying the 10 Essentials when day hiking.
 If you are interested in a deeper dive into backpacking, you should check out our backpacking checklist guide for the additional gear you’ll need for an overnight hike.

 What are the ten essentials of hiking?